Donaim/miseq-workflow-pres/slides.md

 <DRAFT>
 To support two tasks:
 Transforming a V3 requisition into a resistance report.
-Transforming a
-To transform a requisition into a resistance report and/or www.
+Transforming a research requisition into consensus sequence + intactness analysis.
 </DRAFT>

 ---